pynvimdev/pynvimdev/Readme.md

       - [A Space Quiz ](https://github.com/pynvimdev/Space_App) Written in Python

    - Cloned Projects(improved and upgraded)
-      - [wifite2](https://github.com/pynvimdev/wifite2) A python hacking tool (Added more list of passwords)
+      - [wifite2](https://github.com/pynvimdev/wifite2) A python hacking tool (Added more list of passwords for better hacking experience)
-      -

 ### DotFiles I use